Trump tells agencies to align with study calling for narrower childhood vaccine recommendations

-President Donald Trump is giving his endorsement to a January study by the Department of Health and Human Services that calls for cutting the number of vaccines recommended for every American child.
+President Donald Trump on Friday gave his endorsement to a January study by the Department of Health and Human Services that calls for cutting the number of vaccines recommended for every American child.

-Secretary of Health and Human Services Robert F. Kennedy Jr. , listens during a Cabinet meeting at the White House, Wednesday, May 27, 2026, in Washington.
+President Donald Trump on Friday gave his endorsement to a January study by the Department of Health and Human Services that calls for cutting the number of vaccines recommended for every American child.

 United States Latest News, United States Headlines